 Reproduction

 Fan worms reproduce and release eggs and sperm into the water, where fertilization occurs.
+Males release sperm into the water, which is then captured by the radioles of females for fertilization.
 The eggs hatch into larvae, which are free-swimming and planktonic.
 After about two weeks, the larvae settle onto a substrate and form a tube.
 As they grow, they extend their tentacles and begin to filter feed.

 Threats